Keeping your business moving.

-For decades, we have represented numerous electric and gas utility companies, independent power producers and other energy service providers throughout the United States and overseas, in connection with their strategic and day-to-day corporate and transactional matters.
+For decades, we have represented numerous electric and gas utility companies, independent power producers, oil & gas firms and other energy service providers throughout the United States and overseas, in connection with their strategic and day-to-day corporate and transactional matters.
 We are highly experienced and knowledgeable when it comes to the industry-specific issues our clients face, and we are proud of our long-standing reputation for successfully closing the transactions they pursue, enabling them to capture significant value that is vital to their businesses.

-In the utilities sector, our team’s representative corporate and transactional engagements include:
+In the power sector, our team’s representative corporate and transactional engagements include:

 - Advice to public and private company Boards of Directors and Senior Executive Officers on numerous energy, regulatory, corporate governance and fiduciary matters.